Why your nonprofit’s website needs a chatbot

 As a tech-savvy nonprofit, you probably have an awesome website.
 And we’re sure you have all the basic tools necessary for a smooth donation experience: the donation buttons, donation form, and donor CRM.
 (And if your CRM is Funraise, you’re ahead of the curve—and we’re not even a little bit biased.)
 But it’s not just about checking off the boxes for your core digital fundraising tools.
 If you want to take a digital-first approach to encouraging prospects to become donors and encouraging donors to, well, keep donating, you need some (MP3) bells and (MP4) whistles in your tech toolbox.
 And one of our favorites is a chatbot.

-Consequently, today we’re spilling the digital beans on everything chatbot: what they are, what they do, why you want one, and whether they’ll one day become our robot overlords.
+Consequently, today we're spilling the digital beans on everything chatbot: what they are, what they do, why you want one, how AI has changed the game, and whether they'll one day become our robot overlords.
 (Answer to that last one: unlikely, but if it does happen, at least they make great small talk.)

 Why is everything suddenly all chatbots, all the time?

 We had the pleasure of sitting down with her and Allison Fine, both nonprofit trainers, consultants, and authors, for our Nonstop Nonprofit podcast.
-The duo just published “The Smart Nonprofit: Staying Human-Centered in an Automated World,” so they know a thing or two about smart tech, including chatbots.
+The duo published “The Smart Nonprofit: Staying Human-Centered in an Automated World,” so they know a thing or two about smart tech, including how chatbots affect customer engagement.
 “When the pandemic hit, nonprofits had no choice,” Beth adds.
 “It was about saving lives and delivering their services, so they had to move on things.
 So, we saw a lot of speed in adopting technology.
 A lot of the resistance melted away.”

 Give it to me straight: What’s a chatbot and how does it work?

-A chatbot is a computer program that can process written or spoken language, allowing it to communicate with customers and address their needs—just like a real live person.
-You’ve probably interacted with them dozens of times, from getting automatic texts about your DoorDash order to rescheduling a doctor’s appointment online.
+A chatbot is a computer program that can process written or spoken language, allowing it to communicate with your customer base and address their needs—just like a real live human agent.
+You've probably interacted with them dozens of times, from getting automatic texts about your DoorDash order to rescheduling a doctor's appointment online to asking ChatGPT to write you a limerick about baby goats in sweaters.
+(All the hard-hitting customer queries.)

 And why do I need a chatbot?

 Let’s start with the fact that website visitors are 82% more likely to pull out their wallet if they’re engaged in live chat.
+If you're looking for a kickass conversion rate, fusing Funraise's awesome 50% converting donation form with a chatbot might just be magic.
+What's more, a whopping 89% of consumers who use a generative AI chatbot report being satisfied with the experience!
+(There's that customer satisfaction with the customer experience!)
 And yet only 12% of NGOs worldwide have a chatbot!
 Sounds like it’s time to change that.
 If you want a full list of the reasons you want one of these chatty botties, head on down to our “Chatbot benefits” section.

 How does a chatbot work?

 The simplest chatbots guide users through a conversation with pre-defined choices.
-The chatbot asks a question and offers a set number of answers; the user then selects one of them.
-It’s basic, but it works!
+The chatbot asks simple questions and offers a set number of answers; the user then selects one of them.
+It's basic, but it works!
 If you want your chatbot to answer open-ended questions, it will use some combination of machine learning, artificial intelligence, and natural language processing to figure out what you need.
-Basically, the chatbot can convert text to data and vice versa.
-It recognizes patterns and learns from its interactions.
+Basically, conversational chatbots can convert text to data and vice versa.
+It recognizes patterns and learns from customer interactions.
 Then it engages in conversations.

 There’s a lot more to it than that, of course, but you get the idea.